 Place matters in Kenya?
 Twaweza responses to ‘In your opinion, do leaders in your community put enough effort into being respectful?’ by region

 What does this mean for future research on dignity?
 It suggests that (like ODI’s country-based studies) we should build up case studies of dignity in many countries and regions.
-We should be cautious about generalizing between places, providing especially strong theoretical and empirical support for any generalizations we hope to make.
+We should be cautious about generalising between places, and provide especially strong theoretical and empirical support for any generalisations we hope to make.